In this Article

 Things to Keep in Mind About Bleeding After C-Section

 Here are some things you should keep in mind about bleeding after caesarean delivery.
-We have also covered some tips on managing bleeding and what to expect.
+We have also covered some tips on managing the bleeding and what to expect.

 1. Breastfeeding May Help